-Containers Carry-On Checked Conditions for Transport Messenger, Shoulder or Large Laptop Bags, Paper or Plastic Bags & Tote Bags Yes No Large Coolers (No Perishables) No Yes Laundry Bags Yes No Personal Items Yes No Plastic or Rubber Shipping Containers Yes Yes Items over the size requirements are subject to a carry-on fee Shipping Boxes Yes Yes Items over the size requirements are subject to a carry-on fee Oversize Items Yes Yes Up to 100 linear inches or in limited circumstances as carry-on.
-Overweight Items No No Trash Bags Yes Yes For booster/car seats, and strollers only Woven Fabric Zipper Bags Yes No

-Other Carry-On Checked Conditions for Transport
+Containers can y on unuunuu Conditions for manaport

+Paper or Plastic Bags & Tote Bags ies IVO

+Large Coolers (No Perishables) No Yes

+Laundry Bags Yes No

+Personal Items Yes No

+Plastic or Rubber Shipping Containers No No

+Shipping Boxes Yes Yes Items over the size requirements are subject to a carry-on fee

+Oversize Items Yes Yes Up to 100 linear inches or in limited circumstances as carry-on.

+Overweight Items No No

+Trash Bags Yes Yes For booster/car seats, and strollers only

+Woven Fabric Zipper Bags Yes No

-Alcoholic Beverages Yes No Customer can transport alcohol but consumption of personal alcohol must only be done in Sleeping Car accommodations.
+• consumption of personal alcohol must only be done in Sleeping Car accommodations.

 Controlled/illegal substance No No

 Cremated Remains Yes Yes Must be in small container securely stored stored within the customer's baggage

 Dry Ice Yes Yes Refer to "Dry Ice"

 Fruits/Vegetables Yes No In small amounts for customers' trip

 Jewelry Yes No

 Perfumes and Colognes Yes No

 Plants No No

 Meat Yes No In small amounts for customers' trip

 Mannequins No No

 Negotiable Papers (e.g. Stocks and Bonds) No No

 Seafood No No